Data-driven Abstractions for Verification of Deterministic Systems: Sampling and Abstractions

 \subsection{Trajectory Horizon and Choice of $\ell$}

-Let us briefly offer some intuition on the role of $\ell$ and $H$.
-On the one hand, in general, we are interested in considering a large $H$ as we aim to ensure that the behavioural inclusion holds for a long time horizon.
+Let us offer some intuition on the role of $\ell$ and $H$.
+On the one hand, we are interested in considering a large $H$ as we aim to extend the PAC guarantees over a long time horizon.
 In addition, if $H \gg \ell$, we expect to obtain a data-driven \slca \ containing a large portion of all the possible $\ell$-sequences, as every trajectory contains several $\ty_\ell$'s.
-Further, the sample space has cardinality not greater than $|\cY|^\ell$, hence a small $\ell$ limits the number of possible sequences, and results in more compact abstractions.
-On the other hand, a large value of $\ell$ reduces spurious transitions of the abstraction, at the cost of, in general, a larger abstraction.
-The resulting abstraction is thus more precise and more informative about the concrete system's behaviours.
+Further, a small $\ell$ limits the number of possible sequences (upper bounded by $|\cY|^\ell$), which results in more compact abstractions.
+On the other hand, $\ell$ can be considered a refinement parameter: a larger $\ell$ provides a finer and more precise abstraction.
+Increasing the state space typically reduces the nondeterminism of the abstraction.
+Notice that this refinement applies also in case of a black-box model, where we do not have access to the partitioning map.
+The ``classical" state discretization, i.e. gridding procedure, needs access to the actual state variables, not only to the output ones, to refine the partitioning.

-We highlight that neither parameter appears explicitly in the computation of $\epsilon$, however they do affect the complexity $s^*_N$.
+We highlight that neither $\ell$ nor $H$ appear explicitly in the computation of $\epsilon$, however, they affect the complexity $s^*_N$.
 Recall the definition of $s^*_N$ from Theorem \ref{theo:scenario-gurantees}: for a given set of $N$ scenarios $\{\delta_i\}_{i=1}^N$ and the corresponding optimal solution $\theta^*_N$, the complexity $s^*_N$ is equal to the cardinality of the smallest subset $\{\delta_{i_1},...\delta_{i_m}\}\subseteq\{\delta_i\}_{i=1}^N$ returning the same scenario program solution, that is, $\theta^*_N=\theta^*_m$ and $s^*_N = m$.
 The choice of $H$ is directly linked to the duration allowed for \emph{exploration} of the state space of the system.
 In fact, every $H$-trajectory contains between $1$ and $\min(|\cY|^\ell, H -\ell + 1)$ different $\ell$-sequences.
 It follows that, as we increase the gap between $H$ and $\ell$, it is likely that the complexity will decrease, since one $H$-sequence can include multiple $\ell$-sequences.
 For a fixed $N$, the lower the complexity $s^*_N$, the lower the $\epsilon (s^*_N,N,\beta)$, and therefore, the higher is the probability of behavioural inclusion.